002A/ixora.io/creative_portfolio/processing-colorblindess.rst

 Note that the ColorBlindness library is closely related to my `Camera3D library <link://slug/processing-camera-3D>`_.
 This library is actually a stripped down fork of the Camera3D code.

 In the future I would like to port this library to p5.
 Below is a working proof of concept, demonstrating that it is possible to simulate colorblindness in real-time in p5.
 The upper half of the sketch is simulating color blindness with a frame rate (on my machine) of 60 frames per second.
 Web tools made in p5 could reach a wider audience and educate more people about the realities of color blindness.
-The p5 library will be just as easy to use as the Processing library is, with all the same features.
+The p5 library will be just as easy to use as the Processing library with all the same features.

 .. raw:: html